VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 <h1><a id="Brute Justice & Cruise Chaser">Brute Justice & Cruise Chaser</a></h1>

+*Brute Justice* and *Cruise Chaser* must be killed at the same time.
+When one die, the other will start casting his enrage.

 <div class="guideSection" markdown="1">
 <h2><a id="Brute Justice & Cruise ChaserAbilities Breakdown">Abilities Breakdown</a></h2>

-J-Kick:
++ **J-Kick:**
-High raidwide damage at the beginning of the phase from Brute Justice.
-Brute Justice will spawn on the West of the arena while Cruise Chaser will spawn on the East side.
+Raid-wide from **Brute Justice** at the beginning of the phase dealing high magical damage.
+Then **Brute Justice** will spawn on the West of the arena while **Cruise Chaser** will spawn on the East side.

-Whirlwind:
-Raidwide damage from Cruise Chaser.

-Judgement Nisi:
+___

++ **Whirlwind:**
+Raid-wide AoE from **Cruise Chaser** dealing magical damage.

+___

++ **Judgement Nisi:**
-Applies Final Decree Nisi debuffs to either the DPS, or tanks/healers.
+Applies Final Decree Nisi debuffs to either the Tanks/Healers or the DPS.
 Each player receives a different debuff: α (alpha, Blue), β (beta, Red), γ (gamma, Purple) or δ (delta, Green).
 Nisi debuffs deal small damage over time and last 35 seconds.
 If one player touches another player with no Nisi, the debuff spreads to that player with its full duration.
 If two players with different Nisi debuffs touch each other, they die.
-We need to keep the Nisi debuff “alive” by passing it to others in order to resolve Gavel later.
+The **Nisi debuff** must be kept “alive” by passing it to others in order to resolve **Gavel** later.

-Link-Up:
+___

++ **Link-Up:**
-Applies Compressed Lightning on a DPS, and Compressed Water on a healer.
-Both debuffs last 30 seconds.
-Summon two Steam Chakram.
+Applies Compressed Lightning debuff on a DPS, and Compressed Water on a Healer.
+Also summons two *Steam Chakram*:

-Compressed Water:
+	+ Compressed Water:
-Debuff which lasts 30 seconds that, when it resolves, deals damage shared between the players caught in the AoE.
+   Debuff that lasts 30 seconds.
+When it resolves, explodes in AoE dealing magical damage shared between the players caught.
-Compressed Water debuff is then passed onto one player that shared the damage.
+   Compressed Water debuff is then passed onto one of the player that shared the damage.
 The player who had the debuff when it exploded will receive a Water Resistance Down II afterward.
-A tornado will spawn at the explosion location.
-If you stand inside you’ll be tethered to it and die and it will wipe the group if it is left alone for too long.
-The tornado can be transformed into an ice block with Ice Missile or removed with Flamethrower.
+   A *Tornado* will spawn at the explosion location.
+If you stand inside you’ll be killed or it will wipe the group if left alone for too long.
+The *Tornado* can be transformed into an ice block with **Ice Missile** or removed with **Flamethrower**.
-Compressed Water is removed by a suCruise Chaseressful Gavel.
+   Compressed Water and *Tornadoes* are removed by a successful **Gavel**.

-Compressed Lightning:
+	+ Compressed Lightning:
-Debuff which lasts 30 seconds that, when it resolves, deals damage shares with another player and only one.
-If more than one player is stacked with, the group will wipe.
+   Debuff that lasts 30 seconds.
+When it resolves, explode in AoE dealing magical damage.
+Must be shared with one and only one player.
+If more than one player is caught, the group will wipe.
    Compressed Lightning debuff is then passed to the player that shared the damage.
-The player who had the debuff when it exploded will receive a Lightning Resistance Down II afterward.
+The player who had the debuff when it exploded will receive a Lightning Resistance Down II.
-Compressed Lightning is removed by a suCruise Chaseressful Gavel
+   Compressed Lightning is removed by a successful Gavel

-Steam Chakram:
+	+ Steam Chakram:
-2 chakrams will spawn outside of the arena.
-Each chakram will cast Eye of the Chakram at a random player and will fire across the arena.
-The whole group can stack in the middle of the arena to bait their trajectories so they go through the middle.
+   2 **Steam Chakrams** will spawn outside of the arena.
+Each chakram will cast **Eye of the Chakram**, aiming at a random player position and will fire across the arena through that position dealing lethal damage to anyone on its path.
-Tip: the chakrams will appear in the enemy list with Eye of the Chakram cast bar
+  *Tip: the **Steam Chakrams** will appear in the enemy list with Eye of the Chakram cast bar*

-Optical Sight:
-AoEs under everyone when the chakrams are casting Eye of the Chakram.

-Photon:
+___

++ **Optical Sight:**
+Non telegraphed AoEs baited under every players dealing lethal damage.

+___

++ **Photon:**
-Set HP to 1 for the whole team on the first cast, only tanks are affected on the second cast.
+Set HP to 1 for the whole team.
+Only Tanks are affected on the second cast.

-Spin Crusher:
+___

++ **Spin Crusher:**
 Frontal cleave by Cruise Chaser.
 Has a cast time and can be avoided by going to its sides.

-Missile Command:
+___

++ **Missile Command:**
-Brute Justice will cast Ice Missile, Earth Missiles, Enumeration, and Hidden Mine.
+**Brute Justice** will aquiere different targets for Ice Missile, Earth Missiles, Enumeration, and Hidden Mine.

-Earth missiles:
+___

++ **Earth missiles:**
-Puddle AoEs on the 2 furthest players from Brute Justice, the puddle will stay for a short amount of time.
+Puddle AoEs on the 2 furthest players from **Brute Justice**.
+The puddle will stay for a short amount of time.
 Standing inside will give a high damaging dot.

-Hidden Mine:
+___

++ **Hidden Mine:**
-Mines on the ground that appear just after Earth Missiles on the same players.
-Need to be popped off by a tank.
-After a moment they explode and wipe the group.
+Mines on the ground that appear just after **Earth Missiles** on the same players that need to be popped off by a Tank.
+If they're left alone, they explode raid-wide and wipe the group.

-Ice Missile:
+___

++ **Ice Missile:**
-A targeted AoE on a tank that leaves an ice puddle behind that will grow in size after a few seconds.
-It must be placed next to the Compressed Water tornado to freeze it and create an ice block for Propeller Wind.
+An AoE on a random Tank dealing small magical damage when it resolves.
+Leaves an ice puddle growing in size after a few seconds.

-Enumeration:
+___

++ **Enumeration:**
-An orb and a number appear on top of two DPS with a circle around them.
-The exact number of players should stand inside or the group will wipe.
-For this fight the number is always 3.
+Two random DPS are marker by a white AoE circle with orbs on top of them.
+The number of orbs shows the exact number of players that has to stand inside or the group will wipe.
+In fight the number of orb is always 3.

-Verdict:
+___

++ **Verdict:**
-Applies Final Judgement: Penalty III debuffs on every one that requires three debuffs with “Final”.
+Applies a Final Judgement: Penalty III debuff on every player that requires player to have three debuffs with "Final" in their name.
-Also applies Final Judgment: Decree Nisi α, β, γ or δ.
-This debuff determines which Nisi debuff you must have for Gavel.
-Once Verdict is casted, you won’t spread your debuff with your partner but with the Nisi you require.
+Also applies a Final Judgment: Decree Nisi α, β, γ or δ debuff.
+This debuff determines which type of Nisi debuff you must have for **Gavel**.
-These debuffs will be removed by a suCruise Chaseressful Gavel.
+These debuffs will be removed by a successful Gavel.

-Limit Cut:
+___

++ **Limit Cut:**
-Cruise Chaser becomes invulnerable and creates a Plasma Shield that can only be damaged from the front.
+*Cruise Chaser* becomes invulnerable and generates a **Plasma Shield** that can only be damaged from the front.
 The shield has around 120k HP and lasts 6 seconds.
-If the shield isn’t destroyed in time, Cruise Chaser will gain a Damage Up buff and will wipe the group at the next Whirlwind.
+If the shield isn’t destroyed in time, *Cruise Chaser* will gain a Damage Up buff and will wipe the group at the next **Whirlwind**.

-Flamethrower:
+___

++ **Flamethrower:**
-Tank buster cleave aimed at the closest person of Brute Justice.
-Must be aimed toward the second Compressed Water tornado to remove it.
-Apply Fire Resistance Down II debuff.
+Tank buster cleave aimed at the closest person of **Brute Justice** dealing magical damage and applying a Fire Resistance Down II debuff.

-Propeller Wind:
+___

++ **Propeller Wind:**
-Cruise Chaser will cast a raidwide AoE that inflicts a Confuse debuff.
-Break LoS with the ice block created with the Missile Command to avoid it.
-Take care to not spread your Nisi debuff to others.
+Raid-wide AoE from *Cruise Chaser* that inflicts a Confuse debuff.
+If the Line of Sight with *Cruse Chaser* is broken with an ice block, the debuff won't be applied.

-Gavel:
+___

++ **Gavel:**
-Will resolve all Final Judgement debuffs and the requirements must be met or it will cause a wipe.
+*Brute Justice* will resolve all Final Judgement debuffs and check if the requirements are met:

+or it will cause a wipe.
 Also remove the ice block, the remaining tornado, Decree Nisi debuffs, Compressed Water and Compressed Lightning.
-FREEDOM

-Double Rocket Punch:
+___

++ **Double Rocket Punch:**
-Physical tank buster on Brute Justice tank that needs to be shared.
+Tank buster on *Brute Justice* main target dealing physical damage that needs to be shared between the Tanks.

-Super Jump:
+____

++ **Super Jump:**
-Brute Justice jumps and inflicts physical damage on the furthest player from Brute Justice.
+Brute Justice jumps on the furthest player inflicting physical damage.

-Apocalyptic Ray:
-Instant lethal cone targeting the furthest player.
-Medium range, it can be avoided with enough distance using Super Jump.

-Eternal Darkness + Final Sentence : Enrage.
-If one boss is killed, the other will cast its enrage.
+___

++ **Apocalyptic Ray:**
+Instant cone AoE targeting the furthest player dealing lethal damage.
+Its range is equivalent to half the arena diameter.

+___

++ **Eternal Darkness:**
+**Cruise Chaser** enrage.

+___

++ **Final Sentence:**
+**Brute Justice** enrage.

 </div>